 Freezing in plastic might leach chemicals into your food, which can be carcinogenic and harmful to your family.
 BPA, a common component of plastic products is suspected of leaching into food and affecting the brain and prostate gland of fetuses, infants and children.

 You do get an increasing number of BPA free products.
 But there are still other chemicals that lurk around plastic containers.
-That’s why many families are proactively choosing not to use plastic wherever possible, especially for staring food.
+That’s why many families are proactively choosing not to use plastic wherever possible, especially for storing food.

 This post contains affiliate links.